 An effective strategy will help you to define the overall direction for your marketing program.
-It will also detail how you are going to bring your products and services to market in ways that will satisfy your customers.
+It will also detail how you're going to bring your products and services to market in ways that will satisfy your customers.

 Actions plans and budgets

 Strategies and marketing goals are theoretical objectives.
-It’s your action plans and budgets that will bring them to life.
-Your action plans and budgets are your key tools for implementation.
-To ensure that they are successful they should be detailed, definitive and revisited regularly.
+It's your action plans and budgets that will bring them to life, and represent key tools for implementation.
+To ensure they're successful, they should be detailed, definitive and revisited regularly.

 The organisational implications

 Organisational implications are often overlooked when business owners tackle a marketing plan.